Did you find this article useful?

 The mortgage lender may reduce the amount of money they are willing to lend you.
 You may also not be able to borrow at the same interest rate.

-While a mortgage valuation provides the value of the property for the lender, a property survey would report on the condition and, sometimes, the market value of the property for you.
+While a mortgage valuation provides the value of the property for the lender, a home survey would report on the condition of the property.

-It’s a very good idea to arrange for a property survey to be done on your behalf when buying a home, to flag any potential problems.
+It’s a very good idea to arrange for a home survey to be done on your behalf when buying a home, to flag any potential problems.

 You can choose the type of report you’d like, depending on how much detail you need: